This post is part of a series on Terraform Drift Detection and Management: A Comprehensive Guide.

 run: echo "Drift detected"

-This is better than raw cron — you get logs, parallel execution across workspaces, and integration with your existing alerting.
+This is better than raw cron: you get logs, parallel execution across workspaces, and integration with your existing alerting.
 But you’re still managing credentials, paying for CI/CD minutes, and dealing with state lock contention when drift checks overlap with real deployments.

-There’s no script to maintain, no credentials to manage separately, and no state lock conflicts — Scalr coordinates drift checks with regular runs automatically.
+There’s no script to maintain, no credentials to manage separately, and no state lock conflicts.
+Scalr coordinates drift checks with regular runs automatically.

 Cron + shell scripts work for small teams with fewer than 10 workspaces and simple provider setups.

-CI/CD pipelines are a good fit for teams that already have robust pipeline infrastructure and want drift detection without adding another tool.
+CI/CD pipelines are a good fit for teams that already have mature pipeline infrastructure and want drift detection without adding another tool.

-Platform-native detection makes sense once you’re managing dozens of workspaces or need organizational visibility into drift across teams.
+Platform-native detection makes sense once you’re managing dozens of workspaces or need visibility into drift across teams.
 The setup cost is near zero, and the ongoing maintenance cost is actually zero.